Course Outline

 Details of early feedback on progress

-You will complete an online quiz comprising multiple choice questions in Week 4.
+You will complete a quiz comprising multiple choice questions in Week 4.

 During tutorials from Week 2 onward, you will also be provided feedback on applied activities that directly align to requirements for the 'Report' assessment.